|

 END

-Note: Table based on a data file fields are not available: - If the Table control contains proportional scrollbars.
+Note The Table control fields are not available: - If the Table control contains proportional scrollbars.

 - If the Table control is "5.5 compatible".